 CreditLadder Review: Can it Improve Your Credit Score?

-The majority of us find ourselves relying on our credit rating to help us get things like a mortgage or a loan at some point during our adult lives.
+The majority of us find ourselves relying on our credit rating to help us borrow money in the form of mortgages or personal loans at some point during our adult lives.

-One factor that hasn’t traditionally been considered as a way to help increase your credit score is rent payments, but CreditLadder hope to change that!
+One factor that hasn’t traditionally been considered as a way to help increase your credit score is rent payments, but CreditLadder hopes to change that with its unique feature that allows rent to be considered as a form of credit!

 What is CreditLadder?